Aaron Nola pitches 7-inning CG as Phillies beat Marlins 11-0

-MIAMI (AP) — Aaron Nola struck out 10 and pitched all seven innings for the first complete game of his big league career, and the Philadelphia Phillies handed the Miami Marlins their worst drubbing in two days, winning a doubleheader opener 11-0 Friday.
+MIAMI (AP) — Aaron Nola gave his seven-inning complete game victory an asterisk.

+The right-hander struck out 10 and went the distance for the first time in his career as the Philadelphia Phillies handed the Miami Marlins their worst drubbing in two days, winning a doubleheader opener 11-0 Friday.

 Nola (5-3) didn’t allow a hit until Brian Anderson singled to cap a 10-pitch at-bat leading off the fifth.
 By then the Phillies had their 11-run lead.